ajeetcloud/gdrive-upload-download/README.md

 ### Resumable upload
 Resumable upload is a two step process.
 First we make a call to Google Drive API to fetch the location URI, where upload has to happen.
-Nex we use the location to send the file for upload.
+Next we use the location to send the file for upload.